-The $\mcal{Q}$-function is the objective of the greedy policy \eqref{eq:approxpolicy_Qform}.
-Hence, the objective is separable if the $\mcal{Q}$-function is a sum of per-agent $\mcal{Q}$-functions that only depend on the control decisions to be made by that agent and the portion of the state vector available.
-Let $\mcal{S}$ denote the set of functions of $[x^\tran,u^\tran]^\tran$ possessing the following separable structure,
+As the greedy policy \eqref{eq:approxpolicy_Qform} is a constrained optimization problem, decentralized control is realized if both the objective and constraint set have the required separable structure.
+For the constraint $\smash{u\in\mcal{U}}$ we assume that the set is separable, i.e., $\mcal{U} = \mcal{U}_1 \times \dots \times \mcal{U}_N$.
+As The \textQ-function is the objective of \eqref{eq:approxpolicy_Qform}, it will be separable if the \textQ-function is a sum of per-agent \textQ-functions that only depend on $u_i$ and $x_i$.
+Let $\mcal{S}$ denote the set of functions with the separable structure:

 where $q(x)$ can be any function of the full state vector.
 The term $q(x)$ is allowed because it does not affect the decision made by evaluating the greedy policy.
-This separable $\mcal{Q}$-function structure was first suggested in \cite{vanroy_decentADP}.
+This separable \textQ-function structure is as suggested in \cite{vanroy_decentADP}.

-This ADP approach to decentralized control is not formulated to solve the true decentralized control problem.
-It is instead formulated to fit an approximate $\mcal{Q}$-function to the centralized optimal in such a way that the resulting policy is decentralized.

-Given the solution from either \eqref{eq:PropOfEquiv_forQ} or \eqref{eq:PropOfEquiv_forV}, $\hat{Q}^\ast_0$ is the $\mcal{Q}$-function to be used in the approximate greedy policy.
-Thus, it is only necessary to enforce the constraint \eqref{eq:Q_decent_structure} on $Q_0$.
-The remaining $\mcal{Q}$-functions and Value functions in the iterated approximate LP should not have the decentralized structure enforced as it adds unnecessary constraints.
-Lemma \ref{lemma:Qform_Vform_equivalence} allows for a different restricted function space for $Q_0$, hence, the lemma can be applied to the decentralized control formulation.
-For a decentralized, input constrained, linear-quadratic problem with quadratic basis function sets, we enforce structure $\hat{Q}_0 \!\in\! \mcal{S}$, and allow $\{\hat{V}_j,\hat{Q}_j\}_{j=1}^{M\!-\!1}$ to be dense quadratics.
-This satisfies the condition of Lemma \ref{lemma:Qform_Vform_equivalence}, and hence the additional $M\!-\!1$ $\mcal{Q}$-functions can be eliminated without changing the solution.
+It is necessary to enforce the structural constraint \eqref{eq:Q_decent_structure} on $\hat{Q}_0$ in both \eqref{eq:PropOfEquiv_forQ} and \eqref{eq:PropOfEquiv_forV}.
+The remaining \textQ-functions and value functions need not have the decentralized structure enforced.
+Lemma \ref{lemma:Qform_Vform_equivalence} allows a different restricted function space for $\hat{Q}_0$, and hence can be applied to the decentralized control formulation.

-The Value function formulation can also be used to approximate a solution to the decentralized control problem.
-A separable Value function based greedy policy requires the assumption that $l(x,u) \in \mcal{S}$.
-When solving the approximate LP, $\approxFuncSpaceX$ should be further restricted so that the approximate Value function satisfies $\mbb{E} [\hat{V}(f(x,u,\xi))] \in \mcal{S}$.
+The value function formulation can also be used to approximate a solution to the decentralized control problem.
+It requires the assumption that $l(x,u) \in \mcal{S}$, and the restriction on the approximate value function that $\mbb{E} [\hat{V}(g(x,u,\xi))] \in \mcal{S}$.